turkishpropbank/turkishpropbank.github.io/index.md

 If you use this resource, please consider citing:

--Şahin, G.G. & Adalı, E. _Lang Resources & Evaluation Journal_ (2017).
+[1] Şahin, G.G. & Adalı, E. _Lang Resources & Evaluation Journal_ (2017).

--Şahin, G.G.
+[2] Şahin, G.G.
 Verb sense annotation for turkish propbank via crowdsourcing.
 In Proceedings of 17th international conference on intelligent text processing and computational linguistics.
 CICLING 2016.

--Şahin, G.G.
+[3] Şahin, G.G.
 (2015) Framing of verbs for turkish propbank.
 In Proceedings of 1st international conference on turkic computational linguistics, TurCLing

--Sahin, G.G. & Adalı, E. (2014).
+[4] Sahin, G.G. & Adalı, E. (2014).
 Using morphosemantic information in construction of a pilot lexical semantic resource for Turkish.
 In Workshop on lexical and grammatical resources for language processing (p.
 46).